Hub and spoke meetings

 Yes, this is one anecdotal example.
 But I hope you can see how being in a small pod of connected folks can lead to a better experience than being one of many attending the same event at a hub.

-The ease, with today’s technology, of creating an online pod with whomever you please to watch and comment on a hub event, makes this an attractive option to attending the hub event directly online.
+The ease, with today’s technology, of creating an online pod with whomever you please to watch and comment on a hub event, makes this an attractive option for attending the hub event directly online.
 (If you wanted to, of course, you could do both—as Glenn Thayer did for our pod.)

 In-person and online pods